Fingertips/WAD/README.md

 Note that WAD **doesn't clean up** old bundles for you.
 If you change Gemfile.lock a lot and the bucket becomes very large, you probably want to clean out old bundles once in a while.

+### Example

+WAD uses itself to run itself on Travis, you can check out our [Travis configuration](https://github.com/Fingertips/WAD/blob/master/.travis.yml) and the [CI output](https://travis-ci.org/Fingertips/WAD).

 ## Q & A

 #### Why isn't this a gem?